The Salesforce integration allows you to create and edit Salesforce records automatically using the details from your submitted form responses.

 From the popup that appears, log in to your Salesforce account and click Allow to grant access.
 Wait a few seconds for this action to complete and the popup window to close.

 Once you have successfully enabled and authorised the integration you’ll see the relevant integration settings (as per the screenshot below).

 1. Enter the Object Type Name for the Salesforce object that this integration should work with (e.g. ‘Contact’ or ‘Account’).

 NOTE: If you need to find the relevant object name you can log in to your Salesforce account and go to ‘Setup’ from the top right.
 In the ‘Quick Find’ box on the left type ‘Object Manager’ then click the ‘Object Manager’ link to see a list of all your Salesforce objects with their names.

 2. Tick ‘Create new Salesforce object if one doesn’t already exist’ if this form should create new Salesforce records.
 New records will only be created if an existing one is not found.

-3. Tick ‘Send PDF copy of form response to the Salesforce object’ if you want a PDF copy of the completed form to be attached to the ‘Notes & Files’ section of the record in Salesforce.
+4. Tick ‘Attach a PDF document to the Salesforce object’ if you want a PDF copy of the completed form to be attached to the ‘Notes & Files’ section of the record in Salesforce.